SamMSalem/Diabetes-USA-Analysis/README.md

 While the absolute number of undiagnosed cases may be staying the same, the data shows that the proportion of undiagnosed cases relative to total cases is decreasing.
 This is a positive trend, suggesting that a greater share of people with diabetes are being identified by the healthcare system.

-### Which US counties have the highest diagnosed diabetes cases and percentages, and what is the total number of the cases in those counties?
+## Which US counties have the highest diagnosed diabetes cases and percentages, and what is the total number of cases in those counties?

-### What are the top 20 states with the highest overall percentage of diagnosed diabetes?
+## What are the top 20 states with the highest overall percentage of diagnosed diabetes?

-### What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?
+## What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?

       # calculating the total diagnosed diabetes cases in the top 20 states